Publications

 Other Publications and Creative Products

 1. Bradley D^, Caughman A^, Fogg S, Cabral RB, Mayorga J, Goodell W, Millage KD, White TD.
 2024.
 Marine Fish Movement [Dataset].
-Dryad. https://doi.org/10.25349/D96C9M
+Dryad. https://doi.org/10.25349/D96C9M ^co-first authors

 2. Caughman, A., Alexander, K., Munster, K. 2022.
 Visualizing Commercially Relevant Fish Home Range Sizes. https://emlab-ucsb.shinyapps.io/fish_homeranges/